AlicanHasirci/alicanhasirci.github.io/_posts/2014-06-30-quickfixj.markdown

 **QuickFixInitiator**

 This layer gets active when user click to _connect _button from GUI and approves the connection settings.
-A new QuickFixInitiator gets started and this initiator basicly creates whatever needed to create a proper _QuickFixApplication_.
+A new QuickFixInitiator gets started and this initiator basicaly creates whatever needed to create a proper _QuickFixApplication_.

     	public static void start(FixGUI context, boolean messageNoReseteSelected,